 Many trips.
 Many suitcases.

-In total I have moved myself here in 5 (large) suitcases and my cat carrier.
-It will take you more then one trip, so prioritize!
-Take the things you absolutely need/use all the time in the first trip, saving less important stuff for future trips.
+In total, I have moved myself here in 5 (large) suitcases and my cat carrier.
+It will take you more than one trip, so prioritize!
+Take the things you absolutely need/use all the time on the first trip, saving less important stuff for future trips.

 Check your document dates!